 Dr Kamran Siddiqi's interets lie in improving lung health.
-He is trained in chest medicine and public health.
-He has worked in the UK, Latin America and South Asia.
-He uses evaluative research designs to study tobacco cessation, prevention and harm reduction.
-He also acts as an advisor on NICE public health guidance committee and a national research committee.
+He has a background in both chest medicine and public health.
+Kamran has worked in the UK, Latin America and South Asia.
+He uses evaluative research designs to study tobacco cessation, smoking prevention and harm reduction.
+He also acts as an advisor on the NICE public health guidance committee and on a national research committee.

 Dr Tracy Lightfoot’s research interests are in cancer epidemiology, particularly haematological malignancy and childhood cancer.
 She has close links with the WHO International Agency for Research on Cancer in France where she holds a Senior Visiting Scientist Award.

 Dr Rob Newton is currently on a three-year secondment at the MRC-Uganda Unit for Research on AIDS, based in Entebbe, Uganda.
 He is currently developing a programme of work on the growing problem of non-communicable diseases (primarily cancer and cardio-vascular disease) in Africa.